cmac41691/lighthouse-python-essentials/progress.md

 ---

-### 2025-10-19
+### (2025-10-19)
-- Added Step 1 pseudocode for Word Game (menu + game mode logic)
+- Completed Step 1 of Word Game project.
-- Preparing to start Mad Libs logic next
+- Implemented main menu with input validation and error handling.
+- Tested all options; next step is linking Hangman and Mad Libs functions.

 Testing: